dhvogel/dansramblings.github.io/content/posts/Why-I-Love-Doing-Improv-Comedy.md

 TocOpen: false
 ---

 A few months ago a friend of mine mentioned that he was taking an improv comedy class and was enjoying it more than he expected to.
 Looking at my quarantine-stricken calendar, I figured “what the fuck, might as well try it too”.
-Internally, this represented a huge leap of faith for me as a prior version of myself would ridicule “theater kids”, “band kids”, “art kids”, or any other kind of kid brave enough to express themself in front of others.
+Internally, this represented a leap of faith for me as a prior version of myself would ridicule “theater kids”, “band kids”, “art kids”, or any other kind of kid brave enough to express themself in front of others.
 Long story short, I ended up loving it and hope to continue doing improv comedy for the foreseeable future.
 Here’s why.

 ### Improv taught me life skills